webdevphi/Winter-2018-Workshops/1-React/README.md

 module.exports = config;
 ```
-This one is a bit more involved but bear with me!
+This one is a bit more involved
 - first two lines are javascript import import statements
 - making the DIR variables just makes it easier below. `__dirname` is a global string variable of your current directory and we'll just say that the bundled file will be in the `build/` folder and our app will live under `src/`
-- next in the config we show the entry (main) javascript file - we'll get to the jsx in a bit
+- next in the config we show the entry (main) javascript / jsx file
-- we also have what are called loaders, which are intermediate steps that get thrown into the bundling process, so we are adding a step to transpile our `jsx` code in to plain javascript.
+- we also have what are called loaders, which are intermediate steps that get thrown into the bundling process, so we are adding a `babel` step to transpile our `jsx` code in to plain javascript.

 Great!
 Now the inital setup is out of the way let's make our first hello world in react!

 **Hello World**

-There are a few things missing that we brushed over
-- Since this is a website we need a html file
+There's 2 files we need an HTML file and a react (jsx) file
-- The actual react code

 1 - `index.html`
 ```html